-Enhanced surveillance of Legionella infections has been undertaken by Health Protection Scotland (HPS) in conjunction with the Scottish Haemophilus Legionella Meningococcus Pneumococcus Reference Laboratory (SHLMPRL) since 1994.
-The purpose of this surveillance is to characterise the Legionella species causing illness; identify the likely source of infection; and inform measures to reduce the public health risk.
+Health Protection Scotland (HPS) has undertaken enhanced surveillance of Legionella infections in conjunction with the Scottish Haemophilus Legionella Meningococcus Pneumococcus Reference Laboratory (SHLMPRL) since 1994.
+The purpose of this enhanced surveillance is to characterise the Legionella species causing illness, identify the likely source of infection and inform measures to reduce the public health risk.
 This involves characterising, identifying and monitoring trends.
-Surveillance in Scotland is integrated with that of the rest of the UK and with Europe.
+Surveillance in Scotland is integrated with the rest of the UK and with Europe.

-Most Legionnaires’ disease cases are hospitalised and the disease is normally detected by urinary antigen diagnostic tests conducted in the hospital microbiology department.
-The detection of Pontiac fever cases is rare and is mostly identified during outbreaks where serology is the main method of diagnosis, this being performed solely by the reference laboratory.
-When a Legionnaires’ disease case is confirmed the health protection team from the resident NHS board will undertake an investigation to define risks of exposure and will instigate control measures to prevent others from being exposed.
-The NHS board is then requested to complete and send an enhanced surveillance form to HPS.
-This form collects demographic data, information on the clinical presentation and risk factors for each patient; and detailed information on travel away from home during the incubation period of the illness (2-10 days prior to onset of symptoms).
-All travel-related cases with dates of travel 2-10 days before date of onset are immediately reported to the European Legionnaires’ Disease Surveillance Network (ELDSNet), which aims to quickly identify clusters of cases across Europe and prompt source identification.
+The majority of cases of Legionnaires' disease are admitted to hospital and the disease is detected during tests run whilst in hospital.
+Cases of Pontiac fever are not usually detected unless they are part of an outbreak when awareness amongst primary care staff and potential cases is raised.
+Patient samples are tested locally, but are normally confirmed as positive by re-testing at the reference laboratory.
+Once cases are confirmed, the NHS board where the patient has been residing will undertake an investigation which aims to define any risks for exposure and to put in place any control measures to prevent others being exposed.
+The NHS board is requested to complete an enhanced surveillance report form and return it to HPS.
+This collects demographic data, information on the clinical presentation and risk factors for each patient, and detailed information on travel away from home during the incubation period of the illness (2-10 days prior to onset of symptoms).
+All cases suspected to be travel-related are immediately reported to the European Legionnaires' Disease Surveillance Network (ELDSNet), which aims to quickly identify clusters of cases across Europe and prompt source identification.

-Under Scottish Government / Health Protection Network guidance on the Management of Public Health Incidents,3 NHS boards should notify HPS of the occurrence of actual or potential Legionnaires’ disease cases.
-Management of outbreaks affecting more than one NHS board is co-ordinated by HPS.
-This report provides a summary of sporadic cases and potential incidents, outbreaks and clusters reported to HPS in the period 2013-2014.
+Under Scottish Government / Health Protection Network guidance on the Management of Public Health Incidents,3 NHS boards should notify HPS of the occurrence of actual or potential Legionnaires' disease cases.
+Management of outbreaks which affect more than one NHS board is co-ordinated by HPS.
+This report provides a summary of those outbreaks reported to HPS in the period 2011-12.

 1.3 Legionnaires' disease surveillance in Europe

-Only the most severe form of legionellosis, Legionnaires’ disease, is monitored at a European level.
-This is administered by the European Centre for Disease Control (ECDC), through the European Legionnaires’ Disease Surveillance Network (ELDSNet).4,5
+Only the severe form of legionellosis, Legionnaires' disease, is monitored at a European level.
+This monitoring is administered by the European Centre for Disease Control (ECDC), through ELDSNet.4,5

 Legionnaires' disease is monitored in two ways:

-- annual submission of datasets of all Legionnaires’ disease cases in member states;1,6
+- annual submission of datasets of all Legionnaires' disease cases in member states;1,6,7

 In addition, ECDC member states are required to notify ECDC of outbreaks or other significant events which may present a risk to European citizens travelling to that country.